 The results to date have shown that LAFPAs have the ability to manipulate jets over a wide range of Mach numbers and temperatures.
-However, the existing body of research with LAFPAs has been focused on specific applications for such manipulation (i.e. demonstrating the capabilities for mixing enhancement or noise control).
+However, the existing body of research with LAFPAs has been focused on specific applications for such manipulation (i.e., demonstrating the capabilities for mixing enhancement or noise control).
 While LAFPAs show great promise for these specific applications, the utility of LAFPAs as a diagnostic tool should not be overlooked.

-The uses for LAFPAs as a diagnostic tool stem from two related effects: (1) the creation of a well-defined spatiotemporal origin for large-scale structures, and (2) the regularization of large-scale structure development.
-It should be obvious that these characteristics are similar to those provided by other active control techniques (e.g. acoustic drivers, pulsed microjets, etc.).
-The distinguishing characteristic of LAFPAs is their effectiveness at high Reynolds number ($Re_D \sim 10^6$ or higher) and high bandwidth ($f \sim 100 \text{ kHz}$) regimes where none of the other active control techniques have been effective.
-The turbulence in this high Re regime complicates analysis of the dynamic governing processes like noise production and vortex development/interaction.
-In short, LAFPAs can potentially do for the understanding of these high Reynolds number jets what acoustic drivers did for the understanding of lower Reynolds number flows by providing control authority in this regime.
+The uses for LAFPAs as a diagnostic tool stem from two related effects: 1) the creation of a well-defined spatiotemporal origin for large-scale structures, and 2) the regularization of large-scale structure development.
+It should be obvious that these characteristics are similar to those provided by other active control techniques (e.g., acoustic drivers) that have been used in the past to great effect in the study of low-Reynolds-number jets.
+The distinguishing characteristic of LAFPAs is their effectiveness at high-Reynolds-number $(Re_D \approx 10^6 \text{ or higher})$ unheated or heated jets, and high-bandwidth $(f \approx 100 \text{ kHz})$ regimes where none of the other active control techniques have been effective.
+The turbulence in this high-Reynolds-number regime complicates analysis of the dynamic governing processes like noise production and vortex development/ interaction.
+In short, LAFPAs can potentially do for the understanding of these high-Reynolds-number jets what acoustic drivers did for the understanding of lower Reynolds number flows by providing control authority in this regime.

-Each individual LAFPA produces a perturbation which grows and gives rise to a structure when the frequency and mode of actuation fall within the range of unstable variables in the flow.
+LAFPAs produce perturbations that grow and give rise to structures when the frequency and mode of actuation fall within the range of instabilities in the flow.
 Depending on the firing parameters, the structures from individual LAFPAs may or may not merge into a cohesive structure (such as a ring vortex or helix).
-From the perspective of using LAFPAs as a diagnostic tool, the most important aspect of this forcing mechanism is that the time and location of perturbations that give rise to individual structures is quite narrowly defined.
-While the positional uncertainty of this origin is on the order of the electrode spacing (~1 mm), the results to date indicate that the temporal uncertainty is quite low (~20 ns).
+From the perspective of using LAFPAs as a diagnostic tool, the most important aspect of this forcing mechanism is that the time and location of perturbations that give rise to individual structures are quite narrowly defined.
+While the positional uncertainty of this origin is on the order of the electrode spacing (~ 1 mm), the results to date indicate that the temporal uncertainty is quite low (~ 20 ns).
 The high degree of temporal localization is based on the conclusion that the voltage breakdown process (which takes about 10-20 ns) is responsible for the control authority of LAFPAs.
 In contrast, determining the temporal origin for a structure produced by pure tone acoustic excitation to subperiod accuracy is quite difficult due to the smooth nature of a sinusoidal signal.